Pax 3 Review [4K Video] ~13:58

-Despite having other portable vapes that stand out in specific categories like better flavor or replaceable batteries, the overall package including size, portability, battery life, build quality and ease of use made the Pax 2 my most frequently used vape for outdoor activities such as hiking, biking, skiing, and snowboarding.
+The Pax 3 doesn’t produce top of the line flavor or offer replaceable batteries but the overall package including size, portability, battery life, build quality and ease of use made the Pax 2 my most frequently used vape.
+Especially for outdoor activities such as hiking, biking, skiing, and snowboarding.
 In this Pax 3 review you’ll see that the Pax 3 has the same physical dimensions as Pax 2 with a slight weight increase of three grams.

 Portability – Out of the box the Pax 3 is visually very stealthy, however, it can be smelly after use (especially if you don’t empty the oven after your sessions), so if you personally need to be extra discreet about smell, I recommend you pick up the ‘Pax 2 End Caps’ for less than $3 from Delta 3d Studios to conceal excess smell.

 The first thing you will notice after picking up the new Pax vaporizer is the highly polished finish which is much shinier, nicer feeling in the hands, and in my opinion nicer looking than the transverse brushed finish on the Pax 2.

 Build Quality – I am curious if the highly polished finish holds up as well in the long run.
 My Pax 3 has been on a handful of biking trips already but has yet to encounter any hard falls so my finish is still in perfect shape.
 Winter is coming and the ski season is fast approaching so I’ll soon see how it handles snow, moisture, elevation and the cold and wind soon.
 I do fully expect it to pass with flying colors like the previous unit, but like always I will continually update my review as my testing continues.

 Haptic Feedback – One of the minor upgrades to the Pax 3 is the addition of haptic feedback or vibration alert.
 This is a feature that has become more and more common with the newer vapes.
 I am actually really impressed with the vibration on the Pax 3, the vibration is minimal but noticeable, some vapes can make audible/obnoxious noises while they vibrate but the Pax vibrate is a good combination of noticeable yet still discreet.